-Abbey Life Assurance Company Limited Staff Pension Scheme
+Abbey Life Trust Securities Limited Trustee of the Abbey Life Assurance Company Limited Staff Pension Scheme

-Chairman's Statement For the year to 31st March 2022
+Chairman's Statement For the year to 31st March 2023

-CHAIRMAN'S STATEMENT for the year to 31st March 2022
+CHAIRMAN'S STATEMENT

-Annual Chairman's Statement for the Abbey Life Assurance Company Limited Staff Pension Scheme
+Annual Chairman's Statement for the Abbey Life Staff Pension Scheme

-The Occupational Pension Schemes (Scheme Administration) Regulations 1996 ("the Administration Regulations") require the Trustee to prepare an annual statement regarding governance of the Scheme's 'DC' funds - which must be included in the annual Trustee report and accounts.
+The Occupational Pension Schemes (Scheme Administration) Regulations 1996 ("the Administration Regulations") require the Trustee to prepare an annual statement regarding governance of the Scheme's 'DC' funds - which must be included in the annual Trustee Report and Accounts.

-This statement issued by the Trustee covers the period from 1 April 2021 to 31 March 2022, and is signed on behalf of the Trustee by the Chairman.
+This Statement issued by the Trustee covers the period from 1st April 2022 to 31st March 2023 and is signed on behalf of the Trustee by the Chairman.

-This statement covers governance and charge disclosures in relation to the following:
+This Statement covers governance and charge disclosures in relation to the following:

-- 1. The default arrangement; - 2.
+- The default arrangement; - 2.
 Net investment returns; - 3.
 Processing of core financial transactions; - 4.
-Member borne charges and transaction costs - i.
-Default arrangement and self-select funds; - ii.
-Illustrations of the cumulative effect of these costs and charges; - 5.
+Member borne charges and transaction costs; - i.
+Default arrangement and self-select funds - ii.
+Illustrations of the cumulative effect of these costs and charges - 5.
 Value for Members; and - 6.
 Trustee knowledge and understanding.